kischmid/ma5790/Notes.md

 ## Goal

 Predict the final grade (G3) for each student.

-Potentially just the grade in their Portuguese class because there's more observations for Portuguese?
+Using only the portuguese studnets since there's more observations there.
-Could also do two models, one for math, one for Portuguese?
-Do one that predicts both math and Portuguese?

 ## Dataset